Chart Color Schemes

 Infrastructure

-Winter Valley has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Winter Valley has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified twenty projects that may impact this region.
-Notable ones include Winter Valley Rise, Winterfield Estate, Delacombe Village (Stage 3 - Delacombe Town Centre), and Alluvium Winter Valley Estate.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified twenty projects likely to affect the region.
+Notable projects include Winter Valley Rise, Winterfield Estate, Delacombe Village (Stage 3 - Delacombe Town Centre), and Alluvium Winter Valley Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.